zitterbewegung/gitspiration/dataknife.md

-For instance lets say you want to integrate a core ml model you would do the following dk get resnet dk integrate resnet coreml
+For instance lets say you want to integrate a core ml model you would do the following dk get resnet-coreml

+And dk would create a file and output the code to integrate it in your app.
+Also the resnet coreml file would be put in the current working directory
+Or lets say you want to do mnist with tensor flow

+dk get data mnist
+dk create project

+1. Which framework?
+[X] Tensorflow
+Caffe
 Categories
 Select the category (or categories) that best apply to your project.
 Dataset